Patterns of Christian-Muslim Encounter in Africa

 nineteenth and twentieth century African Christian and Muslim interactions.

-The political and theological import and implications of the encounters will be explored, and contemporary Christian approaches to Islam and Muslims examined.
+The second part will explore political and theological import and implications of the encounters, and contemporary Christian approaches to Islam and Muslims examined.

 Above: Rev Dr John Azumah is the founding executive director of The Sanneh Institute